 Château Grand-Puy-Ducasse

 The story of Château Grand-Puy-Ducasse is naturally intertwined with that of Château Grand-Puy-Lacoste, the two estates both originating from one large domaine which existed during the Middle Ages.
-This estate incorporated the Grand Puy (puy being one of many words which refer to a hill or mound), the gravel mound which sits at the western edge of the Bages plateau; this is one of the many gravel croupes on which rest the great estates of the Médoc communes.
-Driving north towards Pauillac, on either the D2 or the D206, it is difficult to perceive the existence of this puy and plateau.
+This estate incorporated the Grand Puy (puy being one of many words which refer to a hill or mound), the gravel mound which sits in the western reaches of the Pauillac appellation; this is one of the many gravel croupes on which rest the great estates of the Médoc communes.
+Driving north towards and through the Pauillac vineyards, on either the D2 or the D206, it is difficult to perceive the existence of this puy and plateau.
 Perhaps the best way to appreciate it is to come in from the west, from Artigues, along the Rue de la Grotte.
 Once you have passed beneath the railway bridge the road curves round and Château Grand-Puy-Lacoste comes into view, atop an imposing tidal wave of gravel, with more undulating gravel to your left, and the road begins to climb.
-Grand Puy, indeed.

 Origins